SRCH2/srch2-ngn/documentation/docs/index.md

 *SRCH2Engine.initialize()* function.

 By default, the engine uses the space delimiter to tokenize the string to multiple keywords ('beaty' and 'ame').
 It treats the last keyword ('ame') as a prefix condition, and other keywords (e.g., 'beaty') as complete keywords.
 The engine supports fuzzy search by allowing one typo for every three characters in a keyword.

 The SDK allows you to have more control on the prefix and the fuzziness setting by using the *Indexable.advancedSearch()* method.
 Please check the [Advanced page](advanced-topics.md) for more details.

 ##Getting Results

-The SRCH2 server passes information back to the *SRCH2Engin*e class through two asynchronous callbacks:
+The SRCH2 server passes search result information back to the *SRCH2Engine* class through the asynchronous callback method *onNewSearchResults(...)* for the implementation of the interface *SearchResultsListener*.
-*SearchResultsListener* and *StateResponseListener*.
-The first one returns search results, and the second one returns state information about the index and engine.

-These two callbacks will be called by background threads.
+This method will be executed by background threads.
 So in order to update the user interface of your application, the search results must be passed to the UI thread.
 Here we assume you are familiar with how a [*android.widget.BaseAdapter*](http://developer.android.com/reference/android/widget/BaseAdapter.html) works to populate a